Innmind/framework/docs/experimental/async-server.md

 All the configuration of the `Application` object is identical to the other contexts.

 > **Note** The server currently does have limitations, streamed requests (via `Transfer-Encoding`) are not supported and multipart requests are not parsed.

+> **Warning** This server was built to showcase in a conference talk the ability to switch between synchronous code and asynchronous code without changing the app code.
+Do **NOT** use this server in production.